-X-officio provides legal, governance and procurement support to inter-governmental and national research infrastructures, ERICs, research facilities and laboratories used by the science community to conduct research and foster innovation.
+X-officio provides legal, governance, procurement and management support to inter-governmental and national research infrastructures, ERICs, research facilities and laboratories used by the science community to conduct research and foster innovation.

-X-officio supports departments of administration, COOs, DG/CEOs and national ministries in all matters pertaining to legal, governance and procurement in the process of establishing, constructing and operating a research infrastructure.
+X-officio supports departments of administration, COOs, DG/CEOs and national ministries in all matters pertaining to legal, governance, procurement and management in the process of establishing, constructing and operating a research infrastructure.
 We also support business and contractual partners in legal and procurement matters.

 Click here to read more on the level of services we provide.